jm-sky/saasbase-api/.docs/tasks.md

 }
 ```

 Use this trait in controllers, fill `$filters` wilth all columns of domain model, and some relations if needed.
+Use DateRangeFilter for date fields.

 Create sth like `Search[model]Request` with validation for those filters.